raymondtay/jobgraph/README.md

   you;automatically monitors the job and starts the next dependencies once it has completed.

+In the architecture you are about to see, it is designed to have the flexibility to run Apache Beam jobs either in :

+* (a) Same host as `JobGraph` i.e. _local-mode_ (*Note:* Not recommended)
+* (b) Delegate to Google Dataflow infrastructure
+* (c) Delegate to any of the nodes available in the compute cluster

+Option (b) is favored over Option (c) when you have a huge job that would be executed in Google's infrastructure (for example: you have a sizable monetary budget); otherwise you can exercise Option(c) by switching the type of runners.

+To enable Option(b), which is the default, you have to do the following:
+- Make sure at least one (i.e. 1) Apache Mesos cluster is alive and configure it in the `application.conf`.
+- `MesosDataflow:java` and `--runner=DataflowRunner` for Java jobs
+- `MesosDataflow:python` and `--runner DataflowRunner` for Python jobs

+To enable Option(c), which is not the default, you have to do the following:
+- `Dataflow:java` and `--runner=DirectRunner` for Java jobs
+- `Dataflow:python` and `--runner DirectRunner` for Python jobs

 # Architecture
 ## Multi-tenant shared-compute Architecture
 What you see here is, potentially but fictitiously, 2 customers having their